numalariamodeling/hbhi-nigeria-publication-2021/hbhi-dhs-tools/README.md

 ### Running The Scripts

 1. Open up the master script [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/hbhi-dhs-tools/0_master.R).
 Ensure that file paths correspond to the file paths that links to your personal data directory for the DHS and the generic functions directories [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/hbhi-dhs-tools/1_variables_scripts/generic_functions).
-Also supply links to the shapefiles [here] (https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/hbhi-dhs-tools/LGA_shapefiles/Nigeria_LGAs_shapefile_191016) and [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/hbhi-nigeria-shiny-app/src/app/data/shapefiles/gadm36_NGA_shp)and the repDS file [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation_inputs/LGA_and_respective_archetype.csv).
+Also supply links to the shapefiles [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/hbhi-dhs-tools/LGA_shapefiles/Nigeria_LGAs_shapefile_191016) and [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/hbhi-nigeria-shiny-app/src/app/data/shapefiles/gadm36_NGA_shp) and the repDS file [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation_inputs/LGA_and_respective_archetype.csv).

-2. Navigate to [analysis_variables_requirements_manuscript_manuscript.csv](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/hbhi-dhs-tools/analysis_variables_requirements.csv) if you would like to replicate manuscript figures and simulation inputs based on the DHS or this [csv](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/hbhi-dhs-tools/analysis_variables_requirements.csv) if you want additional DHS estimates.
+2. Navigate to [analysis_variables_requirements_manuscript.csv](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/hbhi-dhs-tools/analysis_variables_requirements.csv) if you would like to replicate manuscript figures and simulation inputs based on the DHS or this [csv](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/hbhi-dhs-tools/analysis_variables_requirements.csv) if you want additional DHS estimates.
 Ensure that all functions and indicators files are correctly linked.

 3. Highlight the master script and click run to generate output